Keyboard shortcuts

 }

-In this example the type (AssignedBit<F>, AssignedNative<F>, AssignedNative<F>) is the type of the input and AssignedNative<F> is the type of the output.
-When lowering to Picus we cannot use this types directly because PCL does not support user defined types and everything is a felt.
+In this example the input has type (AssignedBit<F>, AssignedNative<F>, AssignedNative<F>) and the output has type AssignedNative<F>.
+When lowering to Picus we cannot use these types directly because PCL does not support user defined types and everything is a field element.
 The extractor works around this issue by creating two auxiliary tables (one for inputs and another for outputs) that represent the inputs and outputs of the circuit as individual cells.
 In the example above we need 3 cells in the input auxiliary table and 1 cells in the output auxiliary table.
-We know this because AssignedNative<F> is an alias over Halo2’s AssignedCell<F,F> and AssignedBit<F> wraps an AssignedNative<F>.
+This is because AssignedNative<F> is an alias over Halo2’s AssignedCell<F,F>, which takes up 1 cell, and AssignedBit<F> wraps an AssignedNative<F>.

-As a running example, we are going to add support to the following type as we explain the concepts.
+As an example, we are going to add support to the following type as we explain the concepts.

 struct AssignedFoo<F> {